So You Want to Be a Data Scientist? Read This First

 4️⃣ Garbage In, Garbage Out: Not All Data is Good Data

 ✔ Tip: Always ask “Where did this data come from?” before trusting it.
+Make sense of the data and think from the user’s point of view.
+Your future self will thank you.

 5️⃣ Experiment Like a Scientist

-Data science is part art, part science—meaning there’s no single "best" approach.
+Data science is part art, part science—meaning there’s no single best approach.

 ✔ Tip: Don’t be afraid to fail fast and iterate—your best ideas might come from unexpected places.

-6️⃣ If You’re Not Learning, You’re Falling Behind
+6️⃣ Not Learning?
+You’re Falling Behind

-7️⃣ Networking is a Cheat Code for Your Career
+7️⃣ Networking Is a Cheat Code for Your Career

 You can be the best data scientist in the world, but if no one knows you, it won’t matter.
+As an introvert straight out of academia, I took my time to learn this as well.
+And I am no expert now but the awkwardness wears off with time.

 The best job opportunities, collaborations, and insights come from building relationships.